singhv1shal/BookMyShow/README.md

 This project contains the low level design implementation for an online ticketing system that sells movie tickets like BookMyShow.

-A demo for the APIs interaction [BookMyShow Demo](http://bit.ly/bookmyshow-demo)
+A demo video for the APIs interaction [BookMyShow Demo](http://bit.ly/bookmyshow-demo)

 ## Model class relationships